 - If you would like to run the test in Incognito mode, select Run in Incognito mode.

 - If you would like the test to use a different base URL than the one originally configured in the test, select Override Base URL and enter the URL in the field that is shown.
 For more information, see Base URL.

 Avoid touching your mouse and keyboard while the test is running.

 The Suite Runs tab of the Runs screen opens at the same time as the AUT (application under test) browser.
 The test is run in the AUT browser, and you can view the results in the Suite Runs tab.

 You can export a list of your tests to a csv file.
-The following information is included for each test: name, description, label/s, last run status, author, and path.
+The following information is included for each test: name, description, labels, last run status, author, app name (mobile), app version (mobile), and path.